Are you protecting young tenants?

 - You must make sure that there are working smoke alarms on every floor of your property in communal areas.

 Deposit disputes should not be an ‘inevitable part’ of the rental experience in this day and age, we hope you agree?
-At Yellow Oak Inventories we believe that the 3 key elements to unlocking and improving the private rented sector right across the UK are: knowledge, professionalism and communication between landlords, agents and their tenants – especially younger tenants.
+At MSB Inventories we believe that the 3 key elements to unlocking and improving the private rented sector right across the UK are: knowledge, professionalism and communication between landlords, agents and their tenants – especially younger tenants.
 This is why a simple inventory is a vital step in order to properly protect your investment – and that’s why we’d love to hear from you today: